 Despite this intense trend in smart technology, interconnection, and highly evolved digital solutions, buyers and customers are crying out for the personal touch as never before.

-Testament to this is the trend in 1-to-1 marketing, as well as the trend in B2B sales for exact, specific issues addressed on a company-by-company basis.
+Testament to this is the trend in 1-to-1 marketing, as well as the trend in B2BB2BB2B is an acronym for Business-to-Business, a model for selling, relationship-building, or engagement. sales for exact, specific issues addressed on a company-by-company basis.
 Clearly the demand for the human salesperson is not only very much alive, but will continue to increase as Industry 4.0 becomes a reality.
 Many believe that the more automated industry becomes, the more the personal touch will be needed.

 To this change we must add that the many innovations that make Industry 4.0 possible are constantly increasing (doubling or tripling) the speed at which people conduct commerce.
 Hence a salesperson must be immediately and constantly armed with the data they need to accurately sell to specific prospects and customers.